 They did it.
 They finally dit it.
 Xandria managed to keep one of their female fronts a bit longer than for a felt stretch of one album only.
 So, here they again feature the classically trained Dutch singer Dianne Van Giersbergen on their second album in a row.
 And rightly so.
 Talented girl that she is, she can easily match a range from Tarja Turunen, over Floor Jansen and back to Simone Simons.
 And that means something.

-Their style – or more their interesting mix of styles – is somewhat addictive and has this tendency to grow on you.
-For sure, … [...]
+Their style – or more their interesting mix of styles – is somewhat addictive and has this … [...]
 Click to raid more!